-First of all, Shades of Green is a spacious, large resort hotel between two excellent golf courses on the Disney property.
+Shades of Green is a spacious, sprawling resort hotel situated between Disney’s Magnolia golf course and Disney’s Palm golf course on the Disney property.
 It is neither a Disney Good Neighbor Hotel nor a Disney-owned hotel.
+Shades of Green is located near Disney’s Polynesian Village Resort, though walking to that resort to catch the monorail is no longer permitted.
 It has standard rooms, but they are some of the most spacious on the Disney property.

 What are the Rooms Like at Shades of Green?

-As previously stated, the rooms are some of the largest on property.
-Their website likens them to the deluxe category of Disney hotel rooms.
-I would agree with this assessment.
+As previously stated, the rooms are some of the largest on the property.
+Their website likens them to the deluxe category of Disney hotel rooms, and we agree with this assessment.

 We had the fortune of staying in their newly renovated wing a few years ago, and it was quite nice.
-Most rooms have two queen beds and a pull-out sofa, but there is plenty of floor space and a balcony that’s great for fresh air if you need it.
+Most rooms have two queen beds and a pull-out sofa, but there is plenty of floor space and a balcony for fresh air if you need it.
 The bathrooms are a good size and have enough counter space to hold everyone’s toiletries.
+The guest rooms at Shades of Green are spacious and comfortable, with options for families and individuals.
+Room rates are based on pay grade; one service member can reserve up to three rooms at a time.

 Amenities at Shades of Green Resort at Disney World